aurorax-space/pyaurorax/README.md

 - `make test-pycodestyle` Run pycodestyle styling tests
 - `make test-bandit` Run Bandit security test
 - `make test-mypy` Run mypy type checking test
-- `make test-coverage` View test coverage report (must be done after `make test-pytest` or other pytest command)
+- `make test-coverage` View test coverage report (must be done after `make test-pytest` or other coverage command)

 The PyTest functionality tests include several categories of tests.
 You can run each category separately if you want using the "markers" feature of PyTest.
 All markers are found in the pytest.ini file at the root of the repository.